taquangtrung/smstarter/README.md

 - Then enter the name of your configuration in the prompt.

-- A directory named after the created configuration layer will be created here along with template files within it (packages.el and extensions.el, more info on the meaning of those files can be found in the [documentation][https://github.com/syl20bnr/spacemacs/blob/master/doc/DOCUMENTATION.org#extensions-and-packages]).
+- A directory named after the created configuration layer will be created here along with template files within it (packages.el and extensions.el), more info on the meaning of those files can be found in the [documentation](https:/dotspacemacs-additional-packages/github.com/syl20bnr/spacemacs/blob/master/doc/DOCUMENTATION.org#extensions-and-packages).

 - Each created file has further guidance written in them.